Provenance Research at the Norton Simon Museum

 Norton Simon began collecting art in the 1950s, less than 10 years after the end of World War II.
 The majority of the works he collected during the next few decades were by European artists from the 15th to 20th centuries, purchased through well-known art dealerships that provided known provenance.
 In the late 1990s, the Norton Simon Entities pursued an intensive research agenda to learn more about the World War II–era provenance of these collections.
 Museum staff and provenance specialists reviewed American and European archives and libraries to close gaps in ownership history, particularly during the crucial years of 1933–45, when many objects in European collections forcibly changed hands.
 The results of this research are publicly accessible in object entries published in our scholarly catalogues as well as on this website.

-For those interested in learning more about the lawsuit about the history of Lucas Cranach the Elder’s Adam and Eve paintings, the Norton Simon Art Foundation, which owns the paintings, has issued this statement.
+For those interested in learning more about the lawsuit and ownership history of Lucas Cranach the Elder’s Adam and Eve (c.
+1530), the Norton Simon Art Foundation has issued this statement.

 411 W. Colorado Blvd.